-All of the above options are optional.
-If they are not present, text fields such as "WebServiceAddress" will default to a blank value.
+All of the above fields are optional.
+If they are not present, text fields such as "WebServiceAddress" and "DefaultUserName" will default to a blank value.
 All other switches will default to false.

 Save the ClientInstall.ini file into the folder that contains the OfficeStatus Windows Client installer executable on your network.
 Then be sure to run OfficeStatus client installations from this location, and the ClientInstall.ini file settings will be honored.

 For step-by-step instructions on using this technique, please see the OfficeStatus Quick Start Guide.